skywalker0823/motivetag/README.md

 * Tag - Automatically insert any tag with #keyword in your posts.
 * Thumbs up or down.
 * Vote - Praise democracy.
-* Anonymous - Special tag, can imply post with anonymous.
+* Anonymous - Special tag, can imply post with anonymous, only those who subscribes Anonymous tag will see them, but they won't know the poster.
-* Upload Image - Share images.
+* Upload Image - Share images with others.
 * Secret - A ONLY YOU CAN SEE post.
 <dt>Tags, Vote, Anonymous, image upload can use separately or together!</dt>